WATDAHECKLOL-Softworks/Bloop-s-gift-to-site-19/README.md

 The site-19 skiddies - You tried your best to mimic features you didn't have, it was cute, but better luck next time.
 ThunderGemios10 - Being lazy and not patching becuase they aren't "game breaking".

+Unnamed - Insipriation & Motivation, Behind the open all doors exploit and more.
 ---

 ## This UI will not be updated or compensated for future patches.